 Integrating with Facebook can help you to build stronger customer relationships.
 Facebook is a platform that is designed, first and foremost, for building relationships.
 So bringing eCommerce to Facebook is the best of both worlds both for you and your customers.

 Better Audience Data

-The ability to collect useful, actionable data on the audience data makes Facebook a valuable tool for business owners.
+The ability to collect useful, actionable data on the audience makes Facebook a valuable tool for business owners.
 Imagine having that level of insight about your customers’ shopping behaviors.

 How to Sell Products on Facebook